What’s A Good Sport Peppers Substitute?

 Some simply consider sport peppers pickled serrano peppers, and, whether they are or not, they do share many similarities.
 The serrano’s thin and long shape works perfectly with hot dogs, and the heat is the same medium range on the Scoville scale (10,000 to 23,000 Scoville heat units).
 If you have pickled serrano peppers available, these are your best go-to as a sport peppers alternative.

 Most supermarkets carry pickled jalapeño peppers, typically sliced into wheels which are perfect for sandwich and salads.
-And while it’s not the same shape and “whole chili” eating experience as a sport pepper, you will get a delicious tangy bite.
+And while it’s not the same shape as those whole sport peppers you find jarred, you will get a delicious tangy bite.

-On that bite: Jalapeño peppers are a step down the pepper scale in heat compared to sport peppers, often times half or less the spiciness.
+On that bite: Jalapeño peppers are a step down the Scoville scale in heat compared to sport peppers, often times half or less the spiciness (2,500 to 8,000 SHU).
 So while you gain in convenience, you lose in overall heat.
 For many, jalapeño heat is just fine, so the decrease in spiciness may be little noticed.

-Like pickled jalapeño peppers, pickled pepperoncini are sold in nearly every supermarket, so they are very easy to source.
-They contain that briny tang that you’d expect, but pepperoncini are definitely mild in comparison to either sport peppers or jalapeño.
+Like pickled jalapeño peppers, pickled pepperoncini are sold in nearly every supermarket, so they are very easy to find.
+They contain that briny tang that you’d expect, but pepperoncini are definitely mild in comparison to either sport peppers or jalapeños.

 At 100 to 500 Scoville heat units, there is only a hint of heat in pepperoncini.
 In fact, they are closer in heat to bell peppers (0) than jalapeño (2,500 minimum).
 If you’re looking for a sport peppers substitute because you’re not a fan of the overall spiciness of those chilies, then opting for pickled pepperoncini is a terrific family-friendly alternative.